Compositions

 In Progress, 2025

-PERHAPS: 12 Movements for String Quartet & Piano
+PERHAPS – 12 Movements for String Quartet & Piano

-RIVERS RISING - Coming 2025
+• RIVERS RISING – Coming soon

-FILM SCORES & Collaborations
+FILM SCORES & COMMISSIONS

 WINIKO: Reunions, Original Soundtrack for First Americans Museum, Directed by Jeremy Charles, 2025

-SACRED RED ROCK | Iⁿ‘zhúje‘waxóbe, Original Soundtrack for feature length documentary, Directed by Jeremy Charles, 2025
+SACRED RED ROCK | Iⁿ‘zhúje‘waxóbe, Original Soundtrack for feature length documentary in conjunction with the Kaw Nation, Directed by Jeremy Charles, 2025

 TOTSU, Short Film, Directed by Jeremy Charles, 2010